-FBI has fewer tools to fight homegrown terror threats
+Shooting shows challenges for FBI in probing domestic terror

 Other obstacles include whether technology companies can adequately flag troublesome behavior in advance, and whether law enforcement can successfully separate out those bent on violence from those who simply mouth off about it.

 The perpetrators of extremist attacks often act by themselves without any affiliation to a broader movement or organization, which can thwart efforts to identify them beforehand.
-To the extent they reveal their plans for violence, it is sometimes only minutes beforehand and, even then, often to a narrow audience.
-An anti-Hispanic screed that authorities increasingly believe was written by the suspect in the El Paso shooting appeared on an online message board about 20 minutes before the shooting.
+To the extent they reveal their plans for violence, it is sometimes only minutes in advance and, even then, often to a narrow audience.
+An anti-Hispanic screed that authorities increasingly believe was written by the suspect in the El Paso shooting appeared on an online message board about 20 minutes before Saturday’s shooting.

 “This is a totally disaggregated movement.
 There isn’t some type of terrorist cell that you can infiltrate with your agent and discover the big, bad guy behind it,” said Heidi Beirich, director of the intelligence project at the Southern Poverty Law Center, which tracks violent extremism.
 “It’s just a more complex ecosystem.”